-Day 1.
-Early start to travel to Grindelwald by train from Interlaken.
-Grindelwald, the home of the Eiger with its notorious north face, is the start of our tour.
-We use the famous Jungfraujoch mountain railway, which tunnels its way through the Eiger, to reach the Jungfraujoch (“Top of Europe”).
-We now ski down the Jungfraufirn to make an ascent of the Louwihorn (3773m, 500m ascent), with its impressive views of the Oberland.
-A 900m vertical descent down the Kranzbergfirn leads us to Konkordiaplatz and a 200m walk up the steps leads us to the Konkordia hut (2850m).
+Day 1 (Monday) We take the first lift from Fiesch to the Eggishorn.
+A long easterly traverse gives us access to some north facing slopes which we ski down to the impressive Grosser Aletschgletscher.
+From here we skin up to Kondordiaplatz (a massive glacier junction).
+A 200m (vertical) walk up the steps leads us to the Konkordia hut (2850m, 5hrs).
 These steps have been built due to the glacier receding and blocking access to the hut.
 The Konkordia hut is a very comfortable modern hut and has a bar on the terrace.
-Any spare time can be spent revisiting an Avalanche rescue protocol and transceiver practice session.
+Any spare time can be spent revising Avalanche rescue protocol and transceiver practice.

-Day 5.
-The traverse the Kranzberg (3666m, 4hrs).
+Day 4 (Thursday) We climb back over Grunhornlucke and descend to the Konkordia Platz.
+If we have time we shall make a traverse the Kranzberg (3666m, 4hrs).
 This peak overlooks the Konkordiaplatz and is an excellent peak to take in on the way to the Hollandia hut.
 The summit is reached on foot up a pleasantly exposed ridge.
 Our descent to the Grosser Aletsch Firn is very spectacular and this then leads the way to the Hollandia hut (3240m, 5hrs) hut.
 This hut is situated on the ridge just above the Lotschenlucke (3173m) and has striking views both to the east and west.
 The impressive north face of the Aletschhorn (4193m) dominates our ascent to the hut.

-Day 6.
-This day is a magnificent finale to the trip.
+Day 5 (Friday) This day is a magnificent finale to the trip.
 We climb the Abeni Flue (3962m, 3hrs), although not technical or steep it does give some more great glacier skiing and brilliant views to the plains in the north over its hugely exposed north face and the Valais to the south.
 Descending back to the Hollandia hut and the Lotschenlucke gives us access to another alpine ski classic into the Lotschental.
 The Lotschental was one of the last Swiss alpine valleys to be explored and it certainly gives you a feeling of stepping back in time, with its museum of traditional Swiss chalets on stilts, and folklore.
-Train back to Interlaken and night in the hotel.
+Bus and train back to Fiesch.